Steven-Grevera/ENC4265/manual.md

 ## The Butterfly Shop
 ![image](https://github.com/user-attachments/assets/913f42cd-3c67-4a6e-93e1-fece1c3c545b)

-The Butterfly Shop is owned by The Shopkeeper: Hotariya and has two means to get to it, which are mirrors which are randomly generated throughout the level of the corridor that your within.
+The Butterfly Shop is owned by The Shopkeeper: Hotaruya and has two means to get to it, which are mirrors which are randomly generated throughout the level of the corridor that your within.

 A good way to indicate that your are approaching a mirror entrance to the shop, is hearing the sound of a toybox’s music playing.
 This music indicates that you are approaching a mirror whether behind a locked door or located somewhere within the level.